awsdocs/aws-doc-sdk-examples/.rust_alpha/polly/README.md

-# AWS SDK for Rust code examples
+# AWS SDK for Rust code examples for Amazon Polly

 ## Purpose

-These examples demonstrate how to perform several operations using the alpha version of the AWS SDK for Rust.
+These examples demonstrate how to perform several Amazon Polly operations using the alpha version of the AWS SDK for Rust.

 ## Prerequisites